SOS: Rihanna meets with French President Macron to talk education

-Pop star Rihanna has been putting in some “work” on global education efforts, and a meeting Wednesday’s with France’s president appears to have paid off.
+Pop star Rihanna has been putting in some “work” on global education efforts, and a meeting Wednesday with France’s president appears to have paid off.

-President Emmanuel Macron said on Twitter after the pair met in Paris that he is "committed" to help address the challenge of 264 million children being out of school.
+President Emmanuel Macron said on Twitter after the pair met in Paris that he is "committed" to helping address the challenge of 264 million children being out of school.

 He mentioned the social action platform Global Citizen and a nonprofit founded by Rihanna, the Clara Lionel Foundation.
 The the Global Partnership for Education said Rihanna, its global ambassador, met with Macron about the urgency to fund global education.